xxSkyy/xxSkyy/readme.md

 - First steps in Rust, learning from Rust book...
 - Getting started with Tauri - great tool
 - Finished Rust Book, low level langs logic are much different than things I've learned so far.
+- Twitch bot written with rust twitch_irc and diesel

 ...
 2021